CHAMPION HOME INSPECTION, LLC “AT WILL” EMPLOYMENT AGREEMENT

 Based on the home inspection industry and client need(s), Champion currently schedules appointments 6 days a week with up to 2 appointment slots per inspector, per day.
 This will require the employee to be on call to meet these potential needs.
 Initially, once deemed ready by Champion, the employee will be available for one inspection per day Monday-Friday.
 The employee will be required to work one appointment slot Saturday morning, once per month, and will have Sundays off unless agreed upon otherwise.
 The employee will build upon work experience that will eventually require the availability of 8-10 time slots per week.
 If Champion feels the employee is performing at their peak, a more than 2-per-day schedule may be accommodated.
 Employees may at their own request work more Saturdays if desired.
 There is absolutely no minimum guarantee for the employee to work the full available time slots allocated, as seasonality, availability, or client preference can dictate appointments worked during a given week.

-Employee is responsible to inform Champion of any appointments and needed days off at least 14 days in advance in writing (email).
-Champion will allow one employee to have any given day off as needed (excluding noted holidays, training days).
+The employee is responsible for informing Champion of any appointments and needed days off at least 14 days in advance in writing (email).
+Champion will allow one employee to have any given day off as needed (excluding noted holidays, and training days).
 Champion books appointments at least 5+ days out and adjustments to requested days off require advance notice.
 Time off is unpaid as are any additional requested vacation days/weeks.
 Each employee earns 1 week of paid time off to be used at their discretion with the approval of management.
 A full-time employee is 40 hours per week, averaging 30 inspections minimum per month.
 Champion does not schedule employees to work on Sundays(unless requested), July 4th, Thanksgiving Day, Christmas Eve, or Christmas Day.
 In the event, two people or more people request the same time off the person that submits the time off request first receives the priority approval.
 As proven by the date/time stamp in the email submitted for the requested time off.
 All final approvals are determined by the supervisor in charge as needed.

 - Employee may be expected to attend certain marketing functions and is compensated at the admin rate.
 This may include lunches, Realtor events, sponsor events, or other local Realtor-sponsored events that are deemed important by Champion.
 Champion sponsors annual golf tournaments and extends invites to employees to play if they desire, these are social events and are unpaid.